J.D. Hopkins.com Article Archive section: 2004 |

 Active Summer Awaits J.D. and the Sons of Rhythm

 The summer of 2004 looks to be a very busy one for the members of J.D. and the Sons of Rhythm.
-New CDs are out, another is coming, J.D. and Sons are playing and recording live performances, and the band returns to the recording studio several times.
-Member groups Potato Battery, Cat's A Bear and One World Tribe are also very busy with various gigs, and several national ads will be appearing in Downbeat and Relix magazines promoting many of our CDs.
+New Albums are out, another is coming, J.D. and Sons are playing and recording live performances, and the band returns to the recording studio several times.
+Member groups Potato Battery, Cat's A Bear and One World Tribe are also very busy with various gigs, and several national ads will be appearing in Downbeat and Relix magazines promoting many of our Albums.

 J.D. and the Sons of Rhythm have two new releases.
 Smoke Shadows presents twelve vintage jams by the Sons, portraying the band during a tumultuous time for the musicians in the group.
 Intense, explorative communication is the result, with the theme of global events coloring the tone of the music.
 Imagination Doctors represents a departure in two ways from previous albums.
 First, side one contains ten vignettes created through multi-tracking overdubs from Frank and Mike over improvised rhythm jams.
 Second, while the previous J.D. and the Sons of Rhythm recordings contain un-edited jams, they are often started and stopped at points within longer sessions.
 Side two has a 46 minute jam presented in virtually complete form.
 Travelling its path in sound is a journey well worth taking.

-Band member Frank Singer just released a CD created during an earlier, electronic duo version of Cat's A Bear.
+Band member Frank Singer just released an Album created during an earlier, electronic duo version of Cat's A Bear.
 The disc, entitled Eye of the Pyramid, contains eight tracks of music played on electronic drums, electric guitar, keyboard synthesizers and samplers, and run by a computer-based sequencer.
 All the parts are performed by two musicians, Frank and drummer Joe Dorris.
 Singer composed each tune, having some help from Joe and his brother William Dorris on William's Overture.